ClonyPDF home

 Netherlands visa photo requirements at a glance

 The specification below reflects the Dutch national photo standard (the "photo matrix" set out in the Netherlands' photo specification guidelines) combined with common Schengen short-stay practice.
 Where sources disagree, that is flagged in the row rather than smoothed over.
+Each rule links to the detailed standard in our passport photo rules library.

 Dutch visa photo specification